nderscore/runty/website/docs/custom-fns.md

+---
-# Extending With Custom Functions
+title: Extending With Custom Functions
+---

 TODO: Write a guide.